e23976bf/e23976bf/README.md

 ZL2TLD, RE78jr20SU

-Mostly inactive; playing with 240GHz and 660THz
+Mostly inactive; playing with 240GHz and 660THz.
+Sole kit is Quangshen HT on 2 & 70.
+Until I get aroung to building SDR transceiver for 40/30/20.

 Herewith a repository for C code and Python code created by AI and hacked by myself.
 No responsibility.
 Use at your own risk.